FHA Loans in PA ( Pennsylvania )

 The Federal Housing Administration (FHA) has administered a loan program for homebuyers since 1934.
-A division of the U.S. Department of Housing and Urban Development, the FHA makes homebuying loans available to first-time buyers and other qualifying individuals.
+A division of the U.S. Department of Housing and Urban Development, the FHA makes home-buying loans available to first-time buyers and other qualifying individuals.

 FHA home loans are not that different from conventional mortgage loans.
-In fact, the Federal Housing Administration does not technically lend money.
+The Federal Housing Administration does not technically lend money.
 Rather, they provide mortgage insurance for a loan funded by an FHA-approved lender such as a bank or mortgage company.

-Advantages of an FHA Loan
+Advantages of an Pennsylvania FHA loan

-- Lower down payments.
-FHA loans allow for down payments as low as 3.5%.
+- Lower down payments: FHA loans allow for down payments as low as 3.5%.

-- Relaxed rules on gifting.
-The FHA loan programs allow for a third party to make the down payment.
+- Relaxed rules on gifting: The FHA loan programs allow for a third party to make the down payment.
 This third party can be a family member, friend, employer, or nonprofit organization.

-- No early payoff penalty.
-Unlike many conventional mortgage loans, FHA-approved loans are prohibited from imposing early payoff or refinancing penalties.
+- No early payoff penalty: Unlike many conventional mortgage loans, FHA-approved loans are prohibited from imposing early payoff or refinancing penalties.

-- Financed closing-costs.
-Unlike with many conventional loans, closing costs can be rolled into an FHA loan through lender credits.
+- Financed closing costs: Unlike with many conventional loans, closing costs can be rolled into an FHA loan through lender credits.

-- Multi-unit homes allowed.
-FHA-approved loans are also available for the purchase of multi-family units where the borrower intends to reside in one of the units.
+- Multi-unit homes allowed: FHA-approved loans are also available for the purchase of multi-family units where the borrower intends to reside in one of the units.
 This leaves the other units available for rental.

-Disadvantages of an FHA Loan
+Disadvantages of an Pennsylvania FHA loan

 - Upfront insurance.
 Generally, mortgage insurance is required when your down payment is less than d20% of the purchase price.
 While the FHA mortgage insurance allows applicants to qualify for a loan, it also comes with an upfront percentage cost.